 Conflicts of interests apply to all attorneys in a firm.
 In fact, even if there is a conflict of interest with only one attorney, the conflict will be imputed to all other attorneys in the law firm.
 Conflicts may also arise in situations where there was not a previous conflict if one firm hires an attorney from a different law practice.

 In some instances, an attorney may still represent multiple parties, even when there is a clear conflict of interest.
 In some instances, an attorney is permitted to continue representation of clients in cases where there is a conflict as long as the clients provide informed consent.
 In other words, an attorney can only represent a client if all parties agree to waive the conflict.
 The ethical rules require attorneys to follow specific procedures to effectively waive the conflict.
 This ensures that clients are aware of the conflict and agree to continued representation.

 A conflict of interest may arise at any time.
 When a conflict of interest occurs an attorney must notify you of the conflict and provide you with your appropriate options.

 About Colombo Law

-Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marian, Harrison, Preston, Taylor, and Lewis county.
+Colombo Law assists clients located in and around West Virginia including in Morgantown, Fairmont, Clarksburg, Bridgeport, Kingwood, Grafton, Weston, Philippi, Buckhannon, Elkins, Parkersburg, as well as Monongalia, Marion, Harrison, Preston, Taylor, and Lewis county.
 If you are unsure of whether you have a personal injury claim or how to proceed with obtaining monetary compensation, let one of our attorneys take the stress away from you.
 Contact one of our attorneys today.